The Securities Litigation Review: Sweden

 4 Sw.
 Finansinspektionen.

-8 Whereas the Market Abuse Act regulates criminal enforcement proceedings relating to market abuse, MAR and the Act Complementing MAR (2016:1306) regulate administrative enforcement proceedings of market abuse.
+8 The Market Abuse Act regulates criminal enforcement proceedings and MAR and the Act Complementing MAR (2016:1306) regulate administrative enforcement proceedings relating to market abuse.

 10 Chapter 2, Section 1 of the Market Abuse Act.